MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-library-usage-patterns.md

 | retry_total                | int  | 10          | The number of allowable retry attempts for REST API calls.
 Use `retry_total=0` to disable retries. |
 | retry_mode                 | enum | exponential | Applies retry timing in a linear or exponential manner.
 If 'single', retries are made at regular intervals.
 If 'exponential', each retry waits twice as long as the previous retry. |

 Individual libraries are not obligated to support any of these arguments, so always consult the reference documentation for each library for exact details.
+Also, each library may support additional arguments.
+For example, for blob storage specific keyword agruments, see the GitHub Readme for [azure-storage-blob](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/storage/azure-storage-blob#optional-configuration).

 ### Arguments for non-core libraries